peberanek/ai-sandbox/README.md

 TODO: configure models, external connections

-TODO: switch Ollama to release mode in production

 TODO: resolve `WARNING: CORS_ALLOW_ORIGIN IS SET TO '*' - NOT RECOMMENDED FOR PRODUCTION DEPLOYMENTS.` (https://github.com/open-webui/open-webui/pull/4714)

 TODO: setup a reasonable update time and interval for Watchtower.
 It seems the default behavior is run-once.
 No more checks then!